 This course is designed as an overview the structure of American national government.
 The course will introduce ideas and institutions that shape politics in the United States.
 The course will focus on the Constitution, the modern American governmental institutions, and the political behavior of the American public.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis psychological theories, principles, and concepts to everyday life, including industry and organizations.
-The students will learn to compare and contrast material and information from other cultures.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Pre-Requisite: POLS 2010 Total Clock Hours: 30 Method of Delivery: Blended